Pleural Effusion and Mesothelioma

 Will Pleural Effusion Go Away on its Own?

-A very minor buildup of fluid can go away with time, especially if caused by an infection or inflammation that resolves on its own.
+A minor buildup of fluid can go away with time, especially if caused by an infection or inflammation that resolves on its own.

 What Are the Treatment Options for Pleural Effusion?